cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 replication technique leading to low latency and high availability.
 It is a hybrid between a key-value and column oriented database.
 A table in cassandra can be viewed as a multi dimensional map indexed by a key.
-It has its own ``Cassandra Query language (CQL)'' query language for data extraction and mining.
-One of the demerits of such structure is it does not support joins or subqueries.
-It is a java based system which can be administered by any JMX compliant tools.
+It has its own

+> ``Cassandra Query language (CQL)'' query language for data
+> extraction and mining.
+One of the demerits of such structure is it
+> does not support joins or subqueries.
+It is a java based system
+> which can be administered by any JMX compliant tools.

-# RYA -o-
+# RYA :o:

 |          |         |